mallen-11/forecasting-mlb-games/Notes/research_plan.md

 ## Check List
 As of _Dec 11 2020_
 - To run previous Model
-  - Make sure that a majority of the keys match up with what is in the dataset - Dr. Savala
+  - ~Make sure that a majority of the keys match up with what is in the dataset - Dr. Savala~
   - Load previous year pitching data for each starter into mlb_games_df (Needs to be based on starting pitchers) - Dr. Savala
   - ~Find or calculate WHIP for teams per year - Dr. Savala~
-  - Fix rank for team data in team stats - Dr. Savala
   - ~Look through paper and identify the hyperparameters used in model - Morgan~
     - For XGBoost (max_depth = 3, learning_rate = 0.05, n_estimators = 300)
     - For Decision Trees (criterion = entropy, max_depth = 3, max_features = None)